hamzakhalil798/Drowsiness-Detection-Android-App/README.md

 <img src="https://github.com/hamzakhalil798/Drowsiness-Detection-Android-App/blob/main/images/result_1.jpeg" alt="App Screenshot 1" width="300">
 <img src="https://github.com/hamzakhalil798/Drowsiness-Detection-Android-App/blob/main/images/result_2.jpeg" alt="App Screenshot 2" width="300">

+## Notification Feature:

+Additionally, the app includes a notification feature that triggers whenever the app detects that your eyes are closed for more than 3 seconds.
+This notification serves as an important safety measure, especially during activities like driving or working for long hours.

 Get ready to experience a heightened level of safety and prevent fatigue-related accidents with my Drowsiness Detection Android App.
 Download now and let technology take care of your safety while you concentrate on the task at hand.

 Stay alert, stay safe!